sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Troubleshooting Wi-Fi Network Detection

-Detecting Wi-Fi networks with the SidecarT board can sometimes be challenging due to various external factors such as environmental conditions, network congestion, and signal interference.
+Detecting Wi-Fi networks with the Multi-device can sometimes be challenging due to various external factors such as environmental conditions, network congestion, and signal interference.
 If you're experiencing issues with finding your Wi-Fi network, adjusting the `WIFI_SCAN_SECONDS` parameter may improve the situation.

 #### Adjusting Scan Frequency

-The `WIFI_SCAN_SECONDS` parameter controls how often the SidecarT board scans for available Wi-Fi networks.
+The `WIFI_SCAN_SECONDS` parameter controls how often the Multi-device scans for available Wi-Fi networks.
 Decreasing this value causes the board to search for networks more frequently, which might increase the chances of successfully detecting your Wi-Fi network.

 #### Considerations